-17 Surefire Ways to Stay Motivated and On Budget
+14 Surefire Ways to Stay Motivated and on Budget

-We’re here to help.
-No matter where you find yourself on your budgeting journey—totally green or managing your green—we’ve got a few tips and tricks to bring back the motivation.
+No matter where you find yourself on your budgeting journey, we’ve got a few tips and tricks to keep the motivation going along the way.

-As a result, our budgeting—the key to financial peace—takes a back seat.
+As a result, our budgeting—a major key to financial peace—takes a back seat.
 It happens to everyone.
 So first, show yourself some grace.
 Then jump into these practical tips.

 How to Stay Motivated as You Budget Month to Month